ryo-wijaya/HotelReservationProject/README.md

 ### Technologies used
 * Jakarta EE Platform
+* GlassFish application server (Oracle)
 * SOAP (Simple Object Access Protocol) web services that separate client applications can use to call back-end methods made available (for partner organisations)

+### How to run
+Build and deploy project and run any of the java application clients